 Creative Economy

-The creative industries comprise an economic sector based on individual and collective creativity, skills and talent, which is able to create prosperity and jobs through the creation of intellectual property and its use as the main selling point, and in which creative thinking and creative people are central to the processes.
+Creative industries comprise an economic sector based on individual and collective creativity, skills and talent, which is able to create prosperity and jobs through the creation of intellectual property and its use as the main selling point, and in which creative thinking and creative people are central to the processes.

 The creative economy began to be talked about more seriously in the world in the 1980s, and in Estonia and other European countries a few decades later.
 In 2005, the first mapping and analysis of the creative economy was conducted in Estonia.
 Within this framework an attempt was made to formulate a definition of the creative economy and to define the areas included therein.